-(3 Credits) (Semester 2 or 3 (Summer))
+(3 Credits) (Year 1 Summer Term)

 The primary purpose of this course is to provide students with an introduction to environmental and natural resource economics.
 The secondary purpose is to give students insight into how economists think about the environment and how they approach environmental problems.
 It will provide an introduction to economic value of environmental assets and costs of environmental problems.
 It will provide students with the basic theory in environmental and natural resource economics and how this underpins environmental management policy and decision making.